SirVer/cagd5e/README.rst

    I don’t seem to have a whole lot.
 But here it comes…

 Therefore the datasets are likely not complete, but better than nothing.
+I also extracted the files that are linked on the homepage in allfiles.txt.

 Usage
 =====